 Answer: You’ll often get standard algorithms and data structures questions as part of your interview process as a machine learning engineer that might feel akin to a software engineering interview.
 In this case, this comes from Google’s interview process.
 There are multiple ways to check for palindromes—one way of doing so if you’re using a programming language such as Python is to reverse the string and check to see if it still equals the original string, for example.
 The thing to look out for here is the category of questions you can expect, which will be akin to software engineering questions that drill down to your knowledge of algorithms and data structures.
 Make sure that you’re totally comfortable with the language of your choice to express that logic.

-More reading: Glassdoor machine learning interview questions
+More reading: Glassdoor ML interview questions

 Q33: How are primary and foreign keys related in SQL?

 Answer: Most machine learning engineers are going to have to be conversant with a lot of different data formats.
 SQL is still one of the key ones used.
 Your ability to understand how to manipulate SQL databases will be something you’ll most likely need to demonstrate.
 In this example, you can talk about how foreign keys allow you to match up and join tables together on the primary key of the corresponding table—but just as useful is to talk through how you would think about setting up SQL tables and querying them.

 Q34: How does XML and CSVs compare in terms of size?

 Answer: In practice, XML is much more verbose than CSVs are and takes up a lot more space.
 CSVs use some separators to categorize and organize data into neat columns.
 XML uses tags to delineate a tree-like structure for key-value pairs.
 You’ll often get XML back as a way to semi-structure data from APIs or HTTP responses.
 In practice, you’ll want to ingest XML data and try to process it into a usable CSV.
 This sort of question tests your familiarity with data wrangling sometimes messy data formats.